hhaootian/todo-app-frontend/README.md

-# Todo Application with React and Spring Boot
+# Frontend of Todo Application

 To run the application:
 ```bash